tapchik/Simulation/README.md

 - [x] character.motives is a dictionary(key, motive) which allows to introduce unique key and friendly title
 - [x] Performing an action takes time
+- [ ] Actions require resources (e.g. number of toilets, beds or computers available)
+- [ ] Tasks for guys
 - [ ] Chosen activities stored in separate entity
 - [ ] Ticks jump gradualy on high speed
 - [ ] Interface shows how long till action ends
-- [ ] Actions require resources (e.g. number of toilets, beds or computers available)